thebadaruddinshaikh/my-neat-code/Intervals/meeting-rooms.md

 ## Discussion

 **Why do we sort based on start times?
-Would it work if we sort based on end times?**

-You can sort either way and it will still work.
+Would it work if we sort based on end times?**<br> You can sort either way and it will still work.
 To understand why, consider what
 constitutes an overlap: an overlap occurs when the start time of an interval
 lies before the end time of the previous interval.